ClaudioZandonella/PRDA/README.md

 <!-- badges: end -->

-{PRDAbeta} allows performing a prospective or retrospective design analysis to evaluate inferential risks (i.e., power, Type M error, and Type S error) in a study considering Pearson’s correlation between two variables or mean comparisons (one-sample, paired, two-sample, and Welch’s *t*-test).
+{PRDA} allows performing a prospective or retrospective design analysis to evaluate inferential risks (i.e., power, Type M error, and Type S error) in a study considering Pearson’s correlation between two variables or mean comparisons (one-sample, paired, two-sample, and Welch’s *t*-test).

-For an introduction to design analysis and a general overview of the package see `vignette("PRDAbeta")`.
+For an introduction to design analysis and a general overview of the package see `vignette("PRDA")`.
 Examples for retrospective design analysis and prospective design analysis are provided in `vignette("retrospective")` and `vignette("prospective")` respectively.